Vyral/base-template/_posts/2018-12-18-check-out-this-quick-guide-to-accessory-dwelling-units.md

 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Bryan+Colemere/Videos/Utah+Real+Estate+-+Check+Out+This+Quick+Guide+to+Accessory+Dwelling+Units.mp4
 pullquote: >-
-  Our team would be happy to assist you are curious about how to pursue this option.
+  Our team would be happy to assist if you are curious about how to pursue this option.
 enclosure_type: video/mp4
 enclosure_time: